CUB-Geomicrobiology/materials/trophy.md

 <div class="solution">
 anaerobic chemolithoautotrophy<br/>
-for short: anaerobic chemolithotrophy or <b>sulfate reduction</b> (organisms that do this are often called sulfate-reducing bacteria or SRBs for short)
+for short: anaerobic chemolithotrophy or <u>sulfate reduction</u> (organisms that do this are often called sulfate-reducing bacteria or SRBs for short)
 </div>

 Example organism that can do this: [*Desulfovibrio* species](https://en.wikipedia.org/wiki/Desulfovibrio)